 - (a) What should Terry do?
 Should she actively support the marketing plan as it now stands? - (b) What alternative would you choose if you were in her position?
-Why would you make that choice? © Which ethical theories (utilitarian, rights and justice) make the most sense to you as they relate to this
+Why would you make that choice?

+Which othical theories (utilitarian rights and justice) make the most sense to you as they relate to this - © Which ethical theories (utilitarian, rights and justice) make the most sense to you as they relate to this situation?